4lefts/decoySchool/src/pages/nursery.md

 You can also request additional hours that will be charged at a rate of £4 an hour.

-Nursury children can also access breakfast and after school clubs.
+Nursery children can also access breakfast and after school clubs.
 If this is something you are iterested in, please contact <a href="mailto:tbull@decoyschool.co.uk">Tania Bull</a>.
 We very much hope this will help our busy families as this gives the option of longer sessions and whole day provision.

 For more information on Nursery Admissions please click [here][1].